Industrial Use of Water:

 Hydrologists draw distinctions between water withdrawals—which are a form of borrowing water for specific uses—and water consumption.
 For example, water taken from wells or surface reservoirs for domestic use, or to be converted into steam to run electric generators, or to wash bedpans in hospitals is not materially altered by its use.
 It can be made hotter or dirtier by its use, but it is returned, either to its source or to another equally accessible source, in nearly the same state and quantity in which it was originally borrowed, to be borrowed again.
 Such borrowings from the water system are known to hydrologists as water withdrawals.

 Finally there is the consumptive use of water.
 This is water which is altered by its use by humans and thus rendered unreturnable to its source.
 Water which is consumed may be said to be spent rather than borrowed.
 Coal gasification, during which water molecules are broken down chemically to become a constituent of synthetic gas, is one consumptive use.
-Irrigation is another, since much of the water applied to a corn field does not return to groundwater or to nearby streams but escapes as vapor through evaporation from the soil surface or through transpiration by the leaves of the corn plants.
+Irrigation is another, since much of the water applied to a corn field does not return to groundwater or to nearby streams but escapes as vapor through evaporation from the soil surface or through transpiration by the leaves of the corn plants or through export of the crops thus produced.

 If one disregards the self-supplied industrial water user, the average total daily withdrawal statewide is a very much smaller 2,710 mgd.
 Public water systems accounted for 1,779 mgd of this total, while rural domestic use (chiefly supplied by wells) came to another 117 mgd.

-This left 814 mgd for livestock watering, irrigation, wildlife management (Hooding of waterfowl feeding acres by state and federal game officials in 1980 took nearly 27 mgd) and manufacturing.
-The last category included coal mining (where much water is used to wash coal), oil drilling (where water is injected down into wells to force oil up), food processing and the like.
+This left 814 mgd for livestock watering, irrigation, wildlife management (flooding of waterfowl feeding acres by state and federal game officials in 1980 took nearly 27 mgd) and manufacturing.
+The last category included coal mining (where much water is used to wash coal), oil drilling (where water is injected down into wells to force oil up), food processing, and the like.

 Water and agriculture